exvim/ex-symbol/README.md

 ## Installation

+### Install ex-utility

+ex-symbol is written based on [exvim/ex-utility](https://github.com/exvim/ex-utility).
+This is the basic library of ex-vim-plugins.
+Follow the readme file in ex-utility to install it first.

+### Install ex-symbol

-This plugin follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:
+ex-symbol follows the standard runtime path structure, and as such it can be installed with a variety of plugin managers:

 To install using [Vundle](https://github.com/gmarik/vundle):